HimanshuMishra123/Kubernetes-Zero-to-Hero/Node Selector, Node Affinity, Taints and Tolerations.md

 ### Taints and Tolerations
 **Concept:**
 Taints and Tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.
-Taints are applied to nodes, and tolerations are applied to pods.
-Tolerations are applied to pods, and they allow (tolerate) the pod to be scheduled onto nodes with matching taints.
+Taints are applied to nodes, and tolerations are applied to pods. and that allow (tolerate) the pod to be scheduled onto nodes with matching taints.

 **Taints:**
 1. **NoSchedule:**